Ceiridge/omeglemitm/README.md

 Install the userscript from the releases with **TamperMonkey**.
 This is required for it to work as expected.

 It is **required** to go into the TamperMonkey settings, enable expert mode and under *inject mode*, this needs to be changed to *Instant*.
+You will also have to enable the compability options for @require-scripts in the userscript settings (settings menu in the installed userscript).

 Because Omegle uses a special way to load their scripts, it is required to keep open the devtools in the Network tab with *Disable cache* enabled until you clicked on start and have waited for 5 seconds.
 Then they can be closed.